KevinHock/rtdpyt/docs/past_evaluations.rst

 November 16-17th, 2017
 --------------------------------------

-So Bruno had made a `large CSV file`_ of open-source Flask repositories, 547 unique ones to be exact, 66 had problems downloading (maybe removed between now and then) so I cloned 481 unique open-source repos. [#]_
+So back in the day `Bruno`_ had made a `large CSV file`_ of open-source Flask repositories, 547 unique ones to be exact, 66 had problems downloading (maybe removed between now and then) so I cloned 481 unique open-source repos. [#]_

 I decided, to stay focused during the hackathon, and complete my goal in time, that I would only look for open-redirects.
 The reason I chose open-redirects as my one bug class is because in my experience, there are less secondary nodes involved. e.g.

 .. code-block:: python
-	:caption: Code written by the creator of Flask.

 		@app.route('/login/authorized')
 		@facebook.authorized_handler